 The QT-BIPOC Therapists Rising Fellowship Program at PMHW aims to provide an inclusive and supportive learning environment for pre-licensed counseling, marriage and family therapy, and clinical social work associates, with a commitment of at least 16 months.
-It consists of two cohorts that account for intersectional identities: one for BIPOC affinity track (four associates) and the other for LGBTQIA2S+ affinity track (four associates).
-The cohorts are not rigidly defined and serve to provide opportunities for the associates to gain experience with both outpatient and intensive outpatient programs.
-In addition, they will attend didactic seminars and specialized trainings to enhance their skillsets.
+Associates would have the opportunity to gain experience with both outpatient as well as intensive outpatient programs within a cohort-based training model.
+In addition, they will participate in specialized Gestalt experiential trainings that integrate the decolonization of therapy with contemporary relational Gestalt therapy concepts.

-To ensure culturally responsive services, each associate will be paired with a supervisor who identifies as either a member of Communities of Color or LGBTQIA2S+, or who has a demonstrated record of providing culturally specific services to these communities.
-The program will employ associates and require them to complete a minimum of ~20 clinical encounters per week (or 235 contacts per calendar quarter) with supervision.
-The grant funding will cover the cost of training and supervision, supplemented by additional funds from PMHW.
+To ensure culturally responsive services, each associate will be paired with a supervisor who identifies as a member of our Communities of Color, or who has a demonstrated record of providing culturally specific services to these communities.
+Associates will be required to complete a minimum of ~22 clinical encounters per week (or 258 contacts per calendar quarter) with supervision.
+Integrated training, experiential learning, and supervision will be provided and funded by PMHW.

 Program Description

-The program is designed to help associates accrue all the required direct service and supervision hours needed for licensure.
-Our interdisciplinary clinical environment values the humanity of both practitioners and patients alike.
+The program is also designed to help associates accrue all the required direct service and supervision hours needed for licensure.
+Associates will be able to access various pathways to other programs across the organization, such as our intensive outpatient program and our population-specific programs: AFFIRM and Florecer.
+Our interdisciplinary clinical environment values the humanity of both practitioners and clients alike.
 Associates will work in a supportive and collaborative environment that prioritizes the wellbeing of all involved.

 Meet The Team